 - Produces the Victorian Entomologist, the news bulletin of the Victorian Entomological Society of Victoria Inc.

-- Meets at 19:45 on the third Tuesday of every even month (second Tuesday of December) in the ‘Discovery Centre’ at Museum Victoria Carlton Campus (Opposite the Exhibition Buildings), to hear lectures by guest speakers or members;
+- Meets at 19:45 on the third Tuesday of every even month (second Tuesday of December) in the Seminar Room at Museum Victoria Carlton Campus (Opposite the Exhibition Buildings), to hear lectures by guest speakers or members unless otherwise notified.

 - Provides opportunities for informal discussions between members with similar interests;